Skip to Content

 How to Grow Paperwhites Indoors

 While you can force many bulbs to flower indoors, it can be tricky.
-However, paperwhite bulbs are super easy to grow indoors.
+However, paperwhite bulbs are very easy to grow indoors.
 In fact, you don’t even need soil.
-You can do it in just water and rocks (the process is similar to the LECA propagation process I use for houseplant propagation).
+You can do it in just water and rocks (similar to the LECA propagation process I use for houseplant propagation).
+I’ll be showing the process for both methods in this article.

 blooming paperwhites

-So let’s talk about growing paperwhites indoors in water first.
+Let’s talk about growing paperwhites indoors in water first.
 Because that is arguably the easiest way to do it.
 All you need is a container, rocks, and water.

 Step 1: Gather supplies

 I didn’t want to buy anything for this, so I decided to use rocks from our yard.
 This ended up being the perfect activity when my daughter’s school was unexpectedly closed.
 Gathering rocks was one activity, and then I set her up at the table with soapy water, a towel, and a scrub brush to clean the rocks.
+Then I dug out a clear glass container.

 glass container